luwes/playerx/README.md

 Playerx is in beta status, it can be used in production but use at your descretion.

-## ⚠️ License

-Be sure to read the [license](/LICENSE.md) terms.
-In most cases Playerx is free to use but if your project profits from this software you should buy a commercial license at [dev.playerx.io](https://dev.playerx.io/).

 ## Docs

 ### Properties